Mohammedvaraliya/MCA-Coursework/SEM-1/Core-Java/Practical-Session-08(10-oct-2024)/Java-Package-Creation-Example/README.md

 ### Step 5: Verify Compiled Files

-Check that the `Class-Files` directory now contains the compiled `.class` files.
-You can list the contents using:
+Check that the `Class-Files` directory now contains the compiled `.class` files. list the contents using:

 ```bash
 dir Class-Files